uhlerlab/MORPH/test_demo.md

 ### 3. Download and configure the input single-cell data
 1. Download the processed single-cell dataset from Norman et al. (2019) [here](https://drive.google.com/drive/folders/1TQJE281q4xH7HcNHMg1v0urD99EDj5bO?usp=drive_link).
 The file is named `Norman2019_normalized_hvg.h5ad`.
-2. Open the file located at `MORPH/data/scdata_file_path.csv` and add a new row to specify the path to the downloaded data:
+2. Open the file located at `MORPH/data/scdata_file_path.csv` to specify the path to the downloaded data:
     - Find the row where `dataset` column is `norman_k562_hvg `(**do not change this name**, as it must match the entries in the train-test split file).
     - In the corresponding `file_path` column, update the value to be the full path to the downloaded `.h5ad` file.